yasenn/terraform_jupiter_yandex_cloud/README.md

 ### 6. terraform apply -var-file=secret.tfvars

 ## In output you see external ip address - open it in browser.
 Default password is "spam-and-eggs"

+### terraform destroy -var-file=secret.tfvars - delete all resources in yandex cloud then you do not need it